ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Related Work

-\textbf{Uncertainty quantification} methods recently have been employed for test-time scaling and improving reasoning performance \cite{mo2024tree,yin-etal-2024-reasoning,zhang-etal-2025-entropy,fu2025deep,yan2025mur,kang2025scalable}.
-However, so far, only weak unsupervised UQ methods have been used.
-In this work, we propose data-driven UQ techniques that achieve much better performance.
+\myparagraph{Uncertainty quantification} methods recently have been employed for test-time scaling and improving reasoning performance \cite{mo2024tree,yin-etal-2024-reasoning,zhang-etal-2025-entropy,fu2025deepthinkconfidence,yan2025mur,kang2025scalable}.
+However, so far, only unsupervised UQ methods have been used as step scorers.
+We propose a training-based probe and show that it achieves much better performance than unsupervised UQ.

-\textbf{Formal verification} has recently been used to verify LLM reasoning steps \citep{zhou2024donttrustverify,hu2025stepproofstepbystepverificationnatural,liu2025safeenhancingmathematicalreasoning,zhou2025stepwiseformalverificationllmbased}.
+\myparagraph{Formal verification} has recently been used to verify LLM reasoning steps \citep{zhou2024donttrustverify,hu2025stepproofstepbystepverificationnatural,liu2025safeenhancingmathematicalreasoning,zhou2025stepwiseformalverificationllmbased}.
 However, these methods often require specialized autoformalization data for training and are limited to narrow domains (e.g., math proofs).
-In contrast, we focus on UQ methods and demonstrate their ability to generalize across domains.
+ReProbes are much more general; our experiments show that they can generalize to OOD.